GreenLantern16/vault-enterprise-install-guide/README.md

 ### Prerequisites
 * An AWS Account where you have admin rights.
 * A VPC where you can deploy your Vault nodes.
 You can use the terraform in the included VPC subdirectory to create a suitable VPC with the correct tags and settings.
 See [VPC Setup](#vpc-setup) below for the correct settings.
 * A domain name where you can add DNS records and to use for TLS certificates.
-HashiCorp SEs may use a subdomain of the hashidemos.com zone in the shared SE AWS account, [as documented in Confluence](https://hashicorp.atlassian.net/wiki/spaces/~844747070/pages/1018757599/Using+new+hashidemos.io+DNS+Zone).
 Some basic understanding of TLS is helpful for this part.
 * A copy of this repository which utilizes the most excellent [Terraform AWS Vault Enterprise Starter](https://github.com/hashicorp/terraform-aws-vault-ent-starter) module.
 * Your Vault Enterprise `*.hclic` file.
 Ask your account representative or solutions engineer if you need a new license.